What will I learn?

 - BTEC National Diploma – MM

-- City & Guilds Advanced Technical Diploma (720) MMM in an appropriate pathway
+- City & Guilds Advanced Technical Extended Diploma (720) MM in an appropriate pathway

-- Access to HE – A satisfactory pass in a relevant Access course with 45 credits at Level 3 with Science units at Merit
+- Access to HE – A satisfactory pass in a relevant Access course with 74 tariff points, with 24 credits at merit or above including 12 credits in science-based units

 - International Baccalaureate Appropriate IB Certificates considered